jrozra200/jakelearnsdatascience_v2/content/post/2018-12-21-getting-started-with-data-science.md

 * [Johns Hopkins University Data Science Specialization on Coursera](https://www.coursera.org/specializations/jhu-data-science): As mentioned above this course gave me my start with R, RStudio, and git.
-* [DataCamp](https://www.datacamp.com/home): I have done a few of the courses in python and R - they are interactive lessons that let you learn and do at the same time, all in managable chunks.
 * [Kaggle](https://www.kaggle.com/learn/overview): If you are as competitive as I am, this site should get you going - the interactive kernals and social aspects of this site make it a great place to see other data science in action.
 Plagiarism is